Large placemats found in the UK

 Everything is relative and finding extra large placemats in the UK is not easy, with the corkbacked range from Jason at 43cm x 29cm amongst the largest currently available.
 In reality much large than that would start to become excessive, particularly for day-to-day dining and if you were arranging a four course meal then that would be a lot of cutlery to fit onto even the largest of placemats.

-So rather than extra large placemats, the typical size of a set of large placemats at around 40cm x 30cm is going to be the best option for protecting your dining table and looking fantastic at the same time.
+So rather than extra large place mats, the typical size of a set of Pimpernel large placemats at around 40cm x 30cm is going to be the best placemats option for protecting your dining table and looking fantastic at the same time.

 Useful table centres

-Each large placemat works out more expensive than the standard size, due to the additional materials used, but when you calculate the fact you don’t need coasters, then there is not much in it.
+Each large placemat works out more expensive than the standard size, such as the Classic Midnight blue placemats, due to the additional materials used, but when you calculate the fact you don’t need coasters, then there is not much in it.